 Every telecommunications service provider whether on public or private property shall establish a cash security fund, or provide the city with an irrevocable letter of credit in the same amount, to secure the payment of removing an antenna or tower that has been determined to be abandoned.
 In the event the owner is not in compliance with section 5-1808.
 The amount to be provided for each tower shall be twenty-five thousand dollars (\$25,000.00); the amount for each antenna array shall be five thousand dollars (\$5,000.00).
 In the alternative, at the city's discretion, an operator may, in lieu of a cash security fund or letter of credit, file and maintain with the city a bond with an acceptable surety in the amount of twenty-five thousand dollars (\$25,000.00).
 The operator and the surety shall be jointly and severally liable under the terms of the bond.
-In the alternative, at the city's discretion, an operator may, in lieu of the cash security fund, letter of credit or bond, file with the city a corporate guarantee in a form acceptable to the city to be used as a security fund.
+In the alternative, at the city's discretion, an operator may, in lieu of the city a corporate guarantee in a form acceptable to the city to be used as a security fund.